-- Students who fall under one of the following categories are ineligible to compete for or receive benefits from an Army ROTC scholarship: - ROTC Disenrollment Previous 2 and 3-year contracted scholarship winners who have been disenrolled after entering MSL II are ineligible to compete for another scholarship until they enter the advanced course and are eligible for a 2-year scholarship. - Non-citizens If citizenship will not be obtained prior to the fall enrollment.
-U.S. Nationals are considered citizens of the U.S. for purposes of the Army ROTC. - Civil Conviction A student who has an adverse juvenile adjudication or who has been arrested, indicted and convicted by a civil court or military law for other than minor traffic violations (for which forfeiture of \$250.00 or higher was imposed), unless waiver is granted.
-The applicant must submit a request for waiver of convictions at the time of scholarship application and award of a scholarship will remain conditional until any required waiver is approved. - Medically Disqualified A Student with a known disqualifying medical condition/defect, unless proper authority has approved a medical waiver - Discharged from the Armed Forces: A student who has been discharged from any branch of the Armed Forces with non-Waiverable disqualifying reenlistment code or with one of the following types of discharges: - Dishonorable - · Bad Conduct - Undesirable - · Discharge under other than honorable conditions - Pregnant Students Pregnant students are eligible to compete for scholarships, however, they are ineligible to enroll in ROTC if pregnant.
-Students must be medically qualified at the time of contracting.
-Pregnancy is a temporary medical disqualification.
-All applicants must meet dependency requirements (AR 145-1, Chapter 3) before contracting.
-Cadets who become pregnant after contracting will not be involuntarily disenrolled solely because of pregnancy. - · Active Federal Service (AFS) Students who will have 10 years or more of AFS at the time of commissioning must request a waiver. - Former Cadets Students who have already completed undergraduate degree requirements under the Army ROTC program are ineligible.
-NOTE: This only applies to students who receive their undergraduate degree at the expense of the Army ROTC.
-If the student earned an undergraduate degree by other means, the student is eligible to apply for a 2-year scholarship. - Domestic Violence Students convicted of domestic violence are ineligible. - · Students participating in the SMP, except as Guaranteed Reserve Forces Duty (GRFD) scholarship recipients. - · Students at community colleges, except those approved in the Formal Linkage Program which only allows 2and 3-year scholarships - Students with only one year remaining to obtain their baccalaureate degree are ineligible.
+- Students who fall under one of the following categories are ineligible to compete for or receive benefits from an Army ROTC scholarship: - ROTC Disenrollment: Previous two and three year contracted scholarship winners who have been disenrolled after entering MSII are ineligible to compete for another scholarship until they enter the advanced course and are eligible for a 2-year scholarship - · Non-citizens: Citizenship is not valid prior to the fall enrollment.
+U.S. Nationals are citizens of the U.S. for purposes of the Army ROTC - Civil Conviction: A student who has an adverse juvenile adjudication or who has been arrested, indicted and convicted by a civil court or military law for other than minor traffic violations (for which forfeiture of \$250.00 or higher was imposed), unless waiver is granted.

+The applicant must submit a request for waiver of convictions at the time of scholarship application and award of a scholarship will remain conditional until required waiver approval occurs.

+- Medically Disqualified: A Student with a known disqualifying medical condition/defect, unless proper authority has approved a medical waiver - Discharged from the Armed Forces: A student previously discharged from any branch of the Armed Forces with non-Waiverable disqualifying reenlistment code or with one of the following types of discharges: - Dishonorable - Bad Conduct - Undesirable - Discharge under other than honorable conditions - · Pregnant Students: - Pregnant students are eligible to compete for scholarships, however, they are ineligible to enroll in ROTC if pregnant. - · Students must be medically qualified at the time of contracting.
+Pregnancy is a temporary medical disqualification. - · All applicants must meet dependency requirements (AR 145-1, Chapter 3) before contracting. - · Cadets who become pregnant after contracting will not be involuntarily disenrolled solely because of pregnancy. - · Active Federal Service (AFS) Students who will have 10 years or more of AFS at the time of commissioning must request a waiver. - Former Cadets Students who have already completed undergraduate degree requirements under the Army ROTC program are ineligible.
+This only applies to students who receive their undergraduate degree at the expense of the Army ROTC.
+If the student earned an undergraduate degree by other means, the student is eligible to apply for a 2-year scholarship. - Domestic Violence Students convicted of domestic violence are ineligible. - Students participating in the SMP, except as Guaranteed Reserve Forces Duty (GRFD) scholarship recipients. - Students at community colleges, except those approved in the Formal Linkage Program which only allows 2and 3-year scholarships - Students with only one year remaining to obtain their baccalaureate degree are ineligible.

-· Financial Policy:
+• Financial Policy: